ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-8-1.md

-# The Role of Technology in Brain Training for Focus

 In this chapter, we will explore the role of technology in brain training for focus.
 We will discuss how technology can help individuals improve their concentration and attention skills, as well as some of the most popular types of technology tools available for brain training.